Dataquay::PropertyObject Class Reference

 Public Member Functions

-PropertyObject (Store *s, QUrl myUri)
+PropertyObject (Store *s, Uri myUri)

 Construct a PropertyObject acting on the given Store, with the default prefix for properties taken from the global default (see setDefaultPropertyPrefix) and the given "subject" URI.